aws-samples/aws-lambda-fireeye-helix-blog/README.md

 # AWS Blog: Creating Custom Analytics Dashboards with FireEye Helix and Amazon QuickSight

-This repository contains sample code for the AWS Blog Post `Creating Custom Analytics Dashboards with FireEye Helix and Amazon QuickSight`.
+This repository contains sample code for the AWS Blog Post [Creating Custom Analytics Dashboards with FireEye Helix and Amazon QuickSight](https://aws.amazon.com/blogs/architecture/field-notes-creating-custom-analytics-dashboards-with-fireeye-helix-and-amazon-quicksight/).
 The solution allows you to create custom analytics dashboards with Amazon QuickSight on the threat detection logs collected by FireEye Helix.

 ## Solution Overview